-Are you thinking of doing a no spend challenge in the form of a no-spend day or no-spend week to help you save you money?
+Are you thinking of doing a no-spend challenge in the form of a no-spend day or no-spend week to help you save money?

 I don’t recommend them because they don’t work.
 You need to change your habits to make the long-lasting change you need.

 We like to think that making big, bold moves will help us.
 We like to imagine ourselves doing a complete overhaul of our lives within days.
 TODAY I will change.
 TODAY I will become the person I want to be.
 I will become more organized.
 I will be more on top of my finances.
 I will be more mindful.
 I will become a better person etc. We want to be all those things, and we WANT IT NOW!
 We usually feel like this after a particularly motivating experience.
 A motivating experience can either be something positive or negative that convinces us that we must change our behavior.